Miltonr87/Beer-Caps-Game/README.md

 ### About

-Beer Caps "guess game" made with pure JS from scratch with nice UI/UX uses the MVC pattern.
-This was my first step in learning OOP theory and practice before using React library.
+Beer Caps "guess game" made with pure JS from scratch with nice UI/UX.
+This project uses the MVC pattern and it was was my first step learning OOP theory before using React library.

 ### Getting Started